Hans Wesemann: Early life

 Wesemann was born into the family of Fritz Wesemann and his wife Margarethe Hars.
 He lived with them and his three siblings Sigrid, Greta and Freiedrich on a large farm.
+He served on the Eastern Front during World War I.

 Career

 His breakthrough as a journalist came when he was able to interview Ernst Toller in 1923.
-Following his brief spell as President of the Bavarian Soviet Republic Toller was still being held in Niederschönenfeld prison and Wesemann had to overcome the suspicions of the warders to gain access to the political prisoner.
+Following his brief spell as President of the Bavarian Soviet Republic, Toller was still being held in Niederschönenfeld Prison and Wesemann had to overcome the suspicions of the warders to gain access to the political prisoner.

 By 1935, Wesemann had become a Gestapo agent and conducted the first known kidnapping outside Germany by the Nazis.
 This was the kidnapping of German pacifist journalist Berthold Jacob in Basel, Switzerland, on 9 March 1935.
-He was subsequently arrested by the local police, and in September 1935 Jacob was returned to Switzerland following an intervention by the Swiss Federal Council.
-On 6 May 1936, Wesemann was declared guilty of the kidnapping by a Basel court and imprisoned until 1938.
-He was expelled from Switzerland upon his release.
+Wesemann was subsequently arrested by the local police, and in September 1935 Jacob was returned to Switzerland following an intervention by the Swiss Federal Council.
+On 6 May 1936, Wesemann was found guilty of kidnapping by a Basel court.
+He was sentenced to three years in prison and fined 1,500 Swiss francs.
+Wesemann was released from prison in March 1938, after which he was deported from Switzerland.
+He later moved to Venezuela.